Kakaymi10/alu-machine-learning/math/summative/README.md

 **API Endpoint:**
 ## FastAPI Endpoint:
 The FastAPI application provides an endpoint for predictions.
-It can be accessed at (https://sales-predictor.onrender.com/docs#/)
+It can be accessed on [Swagger](https://sales-predictor.onrender.com/docs#/) or [Postman](https://sales-predictor.onrender.com/predict).

-**Video Demo:**
+**Example Input and Output**
+As an example, the following input-output pairs can be used:

+Input: 100, Output: 11.742328784271134
+Input: 234, Output: 17.95979731110501

 ## Video Demonstration:
 **Video demonstration of the mobile app predicting TV sales:** [Demo Video](https://yourdomain.com/demo_video.mp4)